 Emerging leaders are present in every level and age at your organization.
-But how do you identify emerging leaders and ensure they develop appropriately can be a complicated question.
+But knowing how to identify emerging leaders and ensure they develop appropriately can be a complicated question.

 *This post is an updated version of a previous post, Emerging Leaders: How to Spot Them at Every Level.